 In the first one, I can’t remember seeing any English translation.
 The second one might have had but I honestly am not sure now.
 In some of the sites, you could download an app and scan a code to learn about the history of the place but not sure if these were included.

 Another monument worth having a look at in the Jewish Quarter is the Monastery of San Juan de los Reyes.
-Also priced at 3 euro (adult), this is a larger site where a visit to the church is also included.
+Also priced at 3 euros (adult), this is a larger site where a visit to the church is also included.

 Note: It is a self-guided tour as well.
 The entrance is from the side (Calle Reyes Catolicos).